zeroSDN/ZSDN-Controller/README.md

 # What is ZeroSDN ?

 Zero Software Defined Networking(ZSDN) is a distributed SDN controller.
-It consists of multiple independent modules that are connected by ZMQ (see http://zeromq.org).
+It consists of multiple independent modules that are connected by a messaging middleware, ZMQ (see http://zeromq.org).
 Currently ZeroSDN supports OpenFlow versions 1.0 und 1.3.

 ZeroSDN was developed by 13 Students during a software engineering project at the [Distributed Systems department](https://www.ipvs.uni-stuttgart.de/abteilungen/vs?__locale=en) at the [University of Stuttgart](http://www.uni-stuttgart.de/home/).